 - 1. Firearms or weapons are not eligible exhibits. - 2.
 Exhibits in this division are open to educational displays, promotional posters, and notebooks.
 Follow copyright laws as you are preparing your exhibit.
-Take care to select durable materials to withstand fair conditions.
+Take care to select durable materials to withstand fair conditions. - a.
+Educational Display: must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 4' wide x 3' tall.
+No additional table space is available for promotional brochures or display items; content is not to exceed display board boarders. - b.

-b.
 Promotional Posters: Must be flat, able to hang, and no larger than 22" x 30" THE EXHIBIT SIZE RULE WILL BE STRICTLY ENFORCED!
 Exhibits exceeding the size guidelines will be penalized one ribbon color.

-3. EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS.
+- 3. EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS.
 No "live" ammunition containing propellant or explosive powders may be used in any display!
 Check in has to include a certification from an instructor or coordinator prior to check in.
 An inert substitution must be used in place of powder and "live" ammunition.
 The substitution must be clearly described on the back of the poster, display, or notebook.
-Please remember that the Fair Board and Extension Office are NOT liable for the loss or damage of any personal property included in your display.

-- 4. Entries should include the Kansas 4-H Shooting Sports emblem.
+Please remember that the Fair Board and Extension Office are NOT liable for the loss or damage of any personal property included in your display. - 4.
+Entries should include the Kansas 4-H Shooting Sports emblem.
 Failure to do so will penalize entry one ribbon color. - 5.
-Name, county, age, and year in the project should be in a prominent location on the exhibit.
+Name, county, age, and year in the project should be in a prominent location on the - 6.
+Exhibits will not be accepted if they are related to reloads. - 7.
+Notebooks: no larger than 8 1⁄2" x 11". - 8.
+Displays, posters, and notebooks will be judged on the following points;